Alejandro-Roldan/scandirRecursive/README.md

 A os.scandir implementation that supports recursiveness aswell as a maximum threshold depth in the recursiveness.
 More or less same speed as os.list and os.walk (a bit slower) but has the advantage that my sacandir_recursive returns a list of os.DirEntry objects which is a big plus since it has a lot more information at hands reach and faster too since you don't need to call os.stat again.
 Also can optianally filter the outputted entries by several fields.

 - scandir_recursive(): A scandir implementation that allows recursiveness by level and returns a list of os.DirEntry objects.
+It doesn't follow symbolic links.

 Depth starts at the maximum value and goes down by one in each function call until it reaches 0 where it doesn't call the function anymore.